Hunslet, West Riding of Yorkshire

 The following curious entry appears under the date 19th July, 1770.
 "Whereas a clock is purchased by the order of the Overseers, belonging to John Walker, the late Clerk of this town, for three pounds three shillings, upon condition that the said clock is returned to James Scales for the said money when he quits this House.
 Aug.
 1st, 1770, James Scales paid to Jno.
 Atkinson 10/6 towards ye clock.
 Nov.
 22nd paid to Mr Dibb 10/6 towards the clock, by me, James Scales.
 Paid, the 2nd Feb., 1771, 10/6 to John Atkinson towards ye clock.
 August 29th, paid for the clock out, £1 11s.
 6d., by me, James Scales."

-That some supervision was exercised over the accounts, we gather from a resolution passed in June 1771.
+That some supervision was exercised over the accounts is clear from a resolution passed in June 1771.
 "Thatt the provision bills and casual reliefs be all read over when there is a proper Committee, and also the work done in the House, and that nothing be paid without the order of the Committee."

 In August, 1771, there was another change in the staff of the House.
 James Scales and his wife were given a month's notice to leave, and were given a sum for two bedsteads.
 It was "aggreed the same day with Aron Copley and his wife to serve at eight pounds a year wages."
 Three years later this was increased to ten pounds a year.